WHAT CAN I EXPECT WHEN I VISIT?

 After Christian Formation ends at 10:15, worship begins at 10:30.
 After the opening processional, a few prayers and the readings for the day, Fr.
-Mark will invite the children to go with Miss Julia to Children’s chapel.
+Mark will invite the children to go to Children’s chapel.
 Children ages Pre- Kindergarten through 3rd grade go to a brief service made just for children during the sermon and prayers, then return just before communion.
 They will hear an age appropriate discussion of the readings.
 As you enter the church be sure to ask one of the ushers for an activity bag for your younger children.

 Body of Christ, Bread of Heaven

 After the prayers where the priest blesses the bread and wine, it’s your turn.
 Everyone is invited to come forward to the communion rail.
 You can either kneel or stand to receive communion.
 Simply put out your hands in front of you.
 The priest or deacon will come by first and give you a piece of bread that is the body of Christ.
 You can eat it right away or you can wait to dip it in the wine and then eat it.
 Some who have been raised in the Roman Catholic tradition choose to receive just bread and that is fine.
 If you are gluten intolerant let the priest know by crossing your hands in front of you with the palms towards the floor and he or she will give you a gluten free wafer.

 Then a person will come by with the Chalice (a silver or pottery cup).
 You can gently hold the cup, and with the server, guide it up to your lips and take a small sip of the wine.
 Or if you held onto the bread, you may dip it into the wine and then eat it.